Organisation of banknote production

 for the more frequent depositing of €5 banknotes or have temporarily issued only freshly printed banknotes.
 The ECB

 monitors the quality of banknotes in circulation through annual sample surveys.
-Over the longer term, the Eurosystem
+Over the longer title, the Eurosystem

 is working on projects which aim to enhance the durability of euro banknotes.